IMS-Bio2Core-Facility/lta/README.md

 Many calculations are dependent on knowing where certain metadata is stored.
-Namely, the experimental conditions (specified with ``--group``) the tissue of origin (specified with ``--tissue``), the sample ID (specified with ``--sample-id``), and the lipidomics mode (specified with ``--mode``).
+Namely, the experimental conditions (specified with ``--group``) the compartment of origin (specified with ``--compartment``), the sample ID (specified with ``--sample-id``), and the lipidomics mode (specified with ``--mode``).
 If these are not passed,
-then they default to "Group", "Tissue", "SampleID", and "Mode" respectively.
+then they default to "Group", "Compartment", "SampleID", and "Mode" respectively.
 To find these rows,
 we also need to know the number of lines in your column metadata.
 This is specified with ``--n-rows-metadata``.